glorgao/PALU/README.md

 ### 📜 Poster Overview

-For a concise visual summary of PLAU and its core contributions, please refer to our project poster below:
+For a concise visual summary of PALU and its core contributions, please refer to our project poster below:

 ![](ResearchShowcasePoster.png)